How to start a dog walking business: 4 simple steps

 They can help provide you with support and advice on dog walkers' insurance and training, plus your membership will give your clients confidence.

-To ensure you abide by key regulations, Narps suggest you should:
+To ensure you abide by key regulations, NARPS suggests you should:

 - Meet owners prior to the first booking